 Breaking table taboos

-Continuing in the line of new dining experiences, this collection of sensual eating tools crafted from high-end porcelain in Limoges explores new ways to eat.
-Taking inspiration in the tasting of an Oyster, the delicate and thin porcelain shapes invite us to indulge and luxuriate at the dining table.
-The shell-like tools are made to break table taboos in an elegant way: lick, slurp and pick them up to increase the taste experience and immerge yourself in the moment.
+This collection of sensual eating tools crafted from high-end porcelain in Limoges explores new ways to eat.
+Taking inspiration in the tasting of an Oyster, the delicate and organic porcelain shapes invite us to indulge and luxuriate at the dining table.
+The shell-like tools are made to break table taboos in an elegant way: lick, slurp and pick them up to increase the taste experience and immerse yourself in the moment.
 The collection consists of 6 porcelain shapes, richly textured on the bottom and organically soft on the top.